 Does Pizza Dough Need Oil?

-Oil in pizza dough is not mandatory, but it certainly may be beneficial.
-Oil will improve the dough’s ability to stretch and will also preserve hydration.
-This method is apparent when you bake the dough, and the oil allows the dough to remain soft even after cooking.
+Oil in pizza dough is not mandatory, but it may be beneficial.
+Oil will improve the dough’s ability to stretch and preserve hydration.
+This method is apparent when you bake the dough; the oil allows the fresh dough to remain soft even after cooking.

 Which Pizza Styles Require Oil in the Dough?

 Let’s start with the one that does not require oil because almost all other pizza styles require oil or some form of fat.

 All pizza styles derive from the classical Italian Neapolitan Pizza, which does not need olive oil.
 The best pizza dough recipe consists of only flour, water, natural yeast, and salt.
 Resulting in a crispy crust.